Central Virginia

 So once we get that in kind of its final draft form, we can share that with you all and ask you all

-any comments that you may have in terms of information that needs to be in there, et cetera, et cetera.
+review apps, and providing any comments that you may have in terms of additional information that needs to be in there, et cetera, et cetera.

 • 00:10:56